Complete The Ordinary Review: Moisturizer, Primer, Acid Solutions, & Peeling

 The Ordinary had a buzz on the internet, because of its affordable prices and “amazing products”, but mainly because of the good marketing.

-I have sensitive acne-prone skin and most of the products made for this type of skin do not work.
+I have sensitive acne-prone skin and most of the products made for this type of skin do not work (related to this, if you want to know some tips that I learned during the years take a read here).
 As this line is quite affordable to try out and is offering familiar treatments and effective clinical technologies, I decided to give it a try.
 Additionally, many bloggers shared good reviews about “The Ordinary” products, including the reviews here at Fashion Potluck.

 I tried many of their products and here’s the honest review. :)